herbiebradley/herbiebradley.github.io/_posts/2018/2018-12-13-the-keele-university-prime.markdown

 Next, I wrote a Python script to iterate over three digits in the middle of the bottom row and test each possibility with the Miller-Rabin probabilistic primality test.
 On my laptop, this computation took only a few minutes to check all 1000 combinations, and returned one possible number which was very likely to be prime.
 Finally, I used the [tool on Dario Alpern's website][2c613c75] to make sure that the Miller-Rabin test was correct, and the number actually was prime.

 I also tried iterating over a few other three digit sequences in the number and found several primes there too, but I decided the prime shown above looked the best.
-I searched through several different fonts, and in the end M[The script I used is here.][085383f2]
+[The script I used is here.][085383f2]

 ## How does this work?